mhweiner/autorel/README.md

 ## runScript (YAML only)

 A bash script to run after the release is complete.
 This will be run via `bash` and `child_process`.

-- Argument: `runScript: string`
-- Default: `undefined`
+Environment variables are available as above.

 > This requires `bash` to be installed on the system.